In our closest relationships, attentiveness and memory are key…but forgetting has benefits too.

 Me: OK, neuralyzing…

 [We each raise our imaginary neuralyzers and press the buttons with our thumbs.
-She puts her backpack on and goes back out the door.
-She comes in again.]
+He puts his backpack on and goes back out the door.
+He comes in again.]

 Me: [No agenda this time] Hey, sweetie!
 You’re home.
 How are you?